rkirk7/GlobetrottingKirks/blog-posts/2019-11-05-which-alp-is-the-coolest.md

-# title: "Which Alp is the coolest?"
+# Which Alp is the coolest?
 *2019-11-05*

 Randy and I spent two glorious weeks reveling in Switzerland's famed Alps in September.